 “We’re starting to see innovation in things such as smoothie cubes that you throw into a mixing cup with your choice of almond milk or juice, as well as cereals focused on digestive health with probiotics,” she said.
 “Think chickpea granola or probiotic power bars with chia seeds.”

-Instead of croissants, pastries and muffins for a morning breakout, Couvelier suggested designing a creative, gut-friendly breakfast spread with foods that aid digestion and provide brain power, so attendees can be completely present and engaged for the next series of sessions.
+Instead of croissants, pastries and muffins for a morning breakout, Couvelier suggested designing a creative, gut-friendly breakfast spread with foods that aid digestion and provide brain power, so attendees can be completely present and engaged for sessions.

-“Think of it as fancy fizz innovation, with soda as cocktails when combined with fresh juices, flavored teas, herbs, spices and artisan honey, particularly if the ingredients are local,” she said.
+“Think of it as fancy fizz innovation, with soda as cocktails when combined with fresh juices, flavored teas, herbs, spices and artisan honey, [preferably local]," she said.